Whistleblowing Policy

 Principles

-Any matter raised under this procedure will be investigated thoroughly, promptly and confidentially, and the outcome of the investigation reported back to the person who raised the issue.
+Any matter raised under this procedure will be investigated thoroughly, promptly, and confidentially**, and the outcome of the investigation reported back to the person who raised the issue.

-No employee or other person working on behalf of the charity will be victimised for raising a matter under this procedure.
+No employee or other person working on behalf of the organisation will be victimised for raising a matter under this procedure.
 This means that the continued employment and opportunities for future promotion or training of the worker will not be prejudiced because they have raised a legitimate concern.

 Victimisation of an individual for raising a qualified disclosure will be a disciplinary offence.